Crowdfunding Public Interest Law,

 What is public interest law?

-Article Two broadly accepts campaigns that would improve our community without persecuting already marginalised communities.
+Public interest law is any law to advocate for marginalised individuals or groups, or to address matters of broad public concern.
+Article Two accepts campaigns that would improve our community without persecuting already marginalised communities.

-Why is your name Article Two?
+Why are your called Article Two?

 Article 2 of the International Covenant on Civil and Political Rights guarantees: